 Tests will be done to ensure that you are physically fit for surgery and help your doctor to choose the most appropriate treatment for the type and extent of your disease.
-Recordings of your heart (ECG) may be taken as well as a chest x-ray.
-An MRI or CT scan of your pelvis and abdomen will be needed.
+These may include recordings of your heart (ECG), chest x-ray.
+An MRI or CT scan of your pelvis and abdomen (tummy) will be needed.

 We may take swabs from your nose, throat and groin to find out whether or not you carry the bacterium known as MRSA.
 This is so we can identify whether you will need any treatment for this infection during your stay in hospital.
 Do not worry, if you are carrying the bacterium this will not cause your operation to be cancelled.

-You will also have the opportunity to ask the doctor and the gynaecology CNS any questions that you may have.
+You will also have the opportunity to ask the doctor and the specialist nurse any questions that you may have.
 It may help to write them down before you come.